lbarazza/Banana-Collector/README.md

 The action space of the environment has four actions (corresponding to going forward, backwards, turning right and left), while the state space has 37 dimensions which represent the presence of objects nearby the agent.

 ## Dependencies
 This project is implemented using Python 3.6, PyTorch, NumPy and the UnityEnvironment package.
+For the plotting part of the project Matplotlib is used.

 ## Run the Code
 To run the code in this repository download/clone the repository and run the main.py file.